Bible Network Crypto DeFi Onchain RWA AI Agent Stablecoin Chain SAFU CryptoTax DeFAI AGI Claude Me Claude Skill Claude Design Claude Cowork

 What Is OUSD: The 'Revenue-Sharing' Disruption Strategy of a 100-Member Giant Alliance

-The Open Standard consortium's member list reads like a 'Hall of Fame' of global finance and tech: payments side includes Visa and Mastercard; financial infrastructure side includes BNY Mellon; tech side includes Alphabet (Google); crypto-native side includes Coinbase; payment tech side includes Stripe, with OUSD's inaugural CEO temporarily filled by Stripe's Bridge co-founder Zach Abrams.
+The Open Standard consortium's member list reads like a 'Hall of Fame' of global finance and tech: payments side includes Visa and Mastercard; financial infrastructure side includes BNY Mellon; tech side includes Alphabet (Google); crypto-native side includes Coinbase; payment tech side includes Stripe, with OUSD's inaugural CEO temporarily filled by Stripe's bridge co-founder Zach Abrams.
 OUSD's business model has one fundamental difference from mainstream fiat stablecoins (USDC, USDT): where reserve interest goes.
 Traditional stablecoin profit logic: users deposit $1 → issuer uses it to buy short-term Treasuries → Treasury interest belongs to the issuer → user holds a 'non-yield-bearing digital dollar.'
 This model let Circle record over $1.6 billion in revenue from USDC reserve interest in 2024, while drawing criticism that 'you make interest from my money but give me nothing.'
 OUSD's design attempts to flip this logic: reserve interest doesn't go to a single issuer but distributes among consortium members based on contribution and protocol.
 The specific split isn't public, but the consortium says 'the majority shared with participating partners.'
 Crucially, these 'participating partners' include Visa's and Mastercard's payment networks — meaning if OUSD integrates into daily payment flows through these two networks, OUSD's user base could explode by billions in a short time, far exceeding Circle's organic growth rate.

 Circle Stock Plunges 13%: Why Markets Are So Nervous